'Textalyzer' Aims To Curb Distracted Driving, But What About Privacy?

 He says a police officer just goes to the driver and attaches a cord to connect the device to the phone.
 The driver doesn't even have to let go of the device.

-"They can simply just tap one button ... and it will process, about 90 seconds or so, and it will show what the last activities were — again that can be a text message and so on — with a time stamp," Papathanasiou says.
+"They can simply just tap one button ... and it will process, about 90 seconds or so, and it will show what the last activities were — again that could be a text message and so on — with a time stamp," Papathanasiou says.

 The device would display a summary of what apps on the phone were open and in use, he says, as well as screen taps and swipes.
 "For example, if it was a WhatsApp message, or a call, it will indicate what the source was, the time stamp, and then what the direction of the communication was — so if it was an outgoing call versus an incoming call."